cs210/2025-Unusual-4/frontend/README.md

 MIT License

 # TODOS
-- [ ] add codeblock visualizer, and code showing region (will need to be able to classify whether code is visualizable or not - can tell if something is code by just whether if has backticks or not)
+- [ ] add codeblock visualizer, (will need to be able to classify whether code is visualizable or not - can tell if something is code by just whether if has backticks or not).
+NOTE: extra code region is implemented, used, but doesn't have renderer
 - [ ] add XR specific templates
 - [ ] UI/UX improvements, logo, backgrounds/images (video background?)